 The next clinic is set for April 14, 2021 and is a virtual/telephone-only clinic.

 Debt Relief Legal Advice Clinic

-Judge Suzanne Bauknight, the Young Lawyers Division of the Tennessee Bar Association, and the Knoxville Bar Association (“KBA”), with the support of the Tennessee Supreme Court’s Access to Justice Commission (“AJC”) and the Tennessee Alliance for Legal Services (“TALS”), have joined forces with the Federal Bar Associations in the Eastern District of Tennessee to conduct a virtual pro bono debt relief clinic on March 13, 2021, at 9:00 a.m. by Zoom.
-The advice clinic will be available to qualified individuals who live in counties in the Eastern District that are within the territory of Legal Aid of East Tennessee (“LAET”).
+Judge Suzanne Bauknight, the Young Lawyers Division of the Tennessee Bar Association, and the Knoxville Bar Association (“KBA”), with the support of the Tennessee Supreme Court’s Access to Justice Commission (“AJC”) and the Tennessee Alliance for Legal Services (“TALS”), have joined forces with the Federal Bar Associations in the Eastern District of Tennessee to conduct virtual pro bono debt relief clinics The advice clinics are available to qualified individuals who live in counties in the Eastern District that are within the territory of Legal Aid of East Tennessee (“LAET”).
 Attorneys will volunteer to conduct initial meetings with the clients to discuss their situations and options.

 Tennessee Faith & Justice Alliance Advice Clinic

-In recognition of and participation in the Tennessee Access to Justice Commission's Pro Bono Month, a telephone clinic is planned for the week of April 12-16.
-Details will be forthcoming soon, and we look forward to your support!
+In recognition of and participation in the Tennessee Access to Justice Commission's Pro Bono Month, a telephone clinic is planned for April 13, 14, and 15.
+Sign up below for any time slot you would be available to help.